Shrey5555/Obstacle-Avoidance-Based-On-Machine-Learning/README.md

 Welcome to the GitHub repository for the project on obstacle avoidance using machine learning!
 In this project, a solution that employs the power of machine learning and deep learning to enable a robot to navigate and avoid obstacles in its environment and reach predefined goal locations was developed, utilizing the monocular depth estimation technique with U-Net architecture.

 ## Project Overview
-The Obstacle Avoidance project leverages machine learning techniques to enable a Kobuki Turtlebot 2 to navigate its environment while avoiding obstacles and reaching predefined goal locations.
-This project combines monocular depth estimation, the SIFT algorithm, and careful floor data processing to achieve efficient and safe robot navigation.
+This project leverages machine learning techniques to enable a Kobuki Turtlebot 2 to navigate its environment while avoiding obstacles and reaching predefined goal locations.
+The project combines monocular depth estimation, the SIFT algorithm, and careful floor data processing to achieve efficient and safe robot navigation.
 <div align="center">
     <p><strong>Kobuki Turtlebot 2</strong></p>
     <img src="https://github.com/Shrey5555/Obstacle-Avoidance-Using-Machine-Learning/assets/136813149/c3b77f59-bca4-4732-9e47-f11abe129b70">